-Price: $52.00 (26 percent off MSRP)
+Price: $48.01 (31 percent off MSRP)

-5. Netgear CM600-100NAS Cable Modem
+5. Asus CM-16 Cable Modem

-Price: $119.90 (8 percent off MSRP)
+Price: $68.97 (14 percent off MSRP)

 6. Zoom 5370 Cable Modem

-It also has the same two year warranty.
+On top of that, you have the same two year warranty.
 It only has one ethernet port, but this will only matter if you need to set up two routers.

 My even cheaper Zoom 5345 has lasted me more than six years across many different network configurations, and gave me the right performance level for my sadly basic Internet package.

-7. TP-Link TC-7610-E Cable Modem
+7. TP-Link TC-7610 Cable Modem

 TP-Link’s TC-7610-E is a low-priced modem that boasts the ability to support all Comcast packages up to their Extreme 150 plan.
 For under $50, this modem can get you a standard 343 Mbps down, 143 Mbps up.

-Despite being just a bit bulkier than the Arris SB6141, the TP-Link equivalent has almost identical specs, while being about $20 cheaper.
+Despite being just a bit bulkier than the Arris SB6183, the TP-Link equivalent has almost identical specs, while being about $20 cheaper.

 The TC-7610-E claims to be an important network safeguard, but after trying up and down to evaluate this statement, I have no idea what TP-Link is trying to tell us about their modem’s role in Internet safety.

-It will be on you to ensure that whichever router you hook up to this modem has its default password and SSID changed, which is essential for securing your home WiFi network.
+It will be on you to ensure that whichever router you hook up to this modem has its default password and SSID changed, which is an essential task for you tomake your home WiFi network secure.

-Price: $44.99 (36 percent off MSRP)
+Price: $39.99 (33 percent off MSRP)

 9. Motorola MB7420 Cable Modem

-This modem offers a full band capture digital tuner, upgraded power handling to protect against power surges, and improved heat sinks, all of which give it an extra edge over the competition.
+This modem offers a full band capture digital tuner, upgraded power handling to protect against power surges, and improved heat sinks, all of which give it an edge over the competition.

 It sports a mid-tier max speed of 686 Mbps down, and 150 Mbps up.
-It has a single ethernet port, which makes this yet another incredibly simple modem to set up.
+It has a single ethernet port, which makes this yet another simple modem to set up.

-10. ZyXEL BRG35503 Cable Modem
+10. D-Link DCM-301 Cable Modem